 Most of us have a memory or two of family trips we took when we were children.
-Excitement filled our hearts as we began the trip.
-Then, after awhile, boredom and restlessness would set in and everyone became anxious and angry and wondered why we ever left home.
+Excitement filled our hearts as we left on our journey.
+Then, after awhile, boredom and restlessness set in and everyone becomes anxious and angry and we begging to wonder why we ever left home.
 No matter where we were going or how long it took, someone would ask the question, “Are we there yet?”
 It is a question that is handed down from one generation to the next and one family to another.
-It’s part of every journey.
+It’s part of life and every family vacation.

 So we call on God and ask, “Are we there yet?
 Is it time for Your return?”
 And He answers, “Almost.
 Not yet.
 My time has not come.
 You and I still have work to do.”

-As we Christians have His light in this darkness and His hope in the midst of despair, we must share this gift of light and hope with others so they can pray with us...
+We as Christians have His light in this darkness and His hope in the midst of despair.
+It is our responsibility to share the gifts of His love and light, healing and hope, peace and presence, grace and gifts with others so they can pray with us: Come, Lord Jesus -come!

 Prayer: Father, thank Your for Your mercy that saves us, Your grace to sustain us, Your peace that is alive within us, and Your hope that encourages us!
 In Jesus’ Name, Amen.

 Scripture For Today: Psalm 88:1, 2 Lord, you are the God who saves me; day and night I cry out to you.
 May my prayer come before you; turn your ear to my cry.